A Comparison between IronPDF for Java and OpenPDF

 document.open();

-HtmlParser.parse(document, main.class.getClassLoader().getResourceAsStream("contact.html"));
+HtmlParser.parse(document, Main.class.getClassLoader().getResourceAsStream("contact.html"));

-} catch (DocumentException | IOException de) {
+} catch (DocumentException | IOException e) {

 }